 All obligations under the CIBC Credit Agreement are guaranteed by the Company and each of its material subsidiaries.
 All obligations of the Company and each guarantor are secured by substantially all of the Company's and each guarantor's assets, including their intellectual property, subject to certain exceptions.
 Under the CIBC Credit Agreement, the Company has agreed to customary representations and warranties, events of default and certain affirmative and negative covenants to which it will remain subject until maturity.
 The financial covenants include, among other covenants, (x) a requirement to maintain a minimum liquidity amount of the greater of either (i) the consolidated adjusted EBITDA loss (or gain) for the trailing four month period (only if EBITDA is negative) and (ii) \$10.0 million, and (y) a requirement to maintain total net revenue of at least 75% of the level set forth in the total revenue plan presented to CIBC.
+As discussed above, the definition of consolidated adjusted EBITDA was amended to include the pro forma effect of acquisitions.
 The obligations under the CIBC Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including payment default, change in control, bankruptcy, insolvency, certain defaults under other material debt, certain events with respect to governmental approvals (if such events could cause a material adverse change in the Company's business), failure to comply with certain covenants and a material adverse change in the Company's business, operations or financial condition.
-As of March 31, 2023, the Company was in compliance with all financial covenants of the CIBC Credit Agreement.
+As of June 30, 2023, the Company was in compliance with all financial covenants of the CIBC Credit Agreement.